xiaoli321/Predict_Recessions/README.md

 _Out of Sample Results for the US and results for other G7 countries can be found in the links below._

+## Results for other G7 countries ##

+Additonal results can be found on page 5 of the following link -> https://drive.google.com/open?id=1khGxfK3zJV-UkVRZdBmriNJUlIOG1thv

 ## Dataset ##
 Dataset for model can be found here -> https://drive.google.com/open?id=1UbXGOyE6pCyRZ3eupC5EUv3D5e7sI4tD